 Biometric sensors

-Biometric sensors represent a breakthrough in authentication methods within the financial sector, contributing significantly to the FinTech-driven transformation of mobile banking.
+Biometric sensors represent a breakthrough in authentication methods within the financial industry, contributing significantly to the FinTech-driven transformation of mobile banking.
 These sensors, capable of recognizing unique physical attributes like fingerprints, facial features, and even voice patterns, have not only enhanced the security of financial transactions but have also made the customer experience more convenient and efficient.

 The adoption of biometric sensors has created a shift towards seamless and hassle-free customer authentication, reducing the reliance on traditional passwords and PINs.
-As a result, FinTech companies have to adapt to meet customer expectations for improved security and user-friendly experiences, redefining their approach to authentication in the digital age.
+As a result, financial technology companies have to adapt to meet customer expectations for improved security and user-friendly experiences, redefining their approach to authentication in the digital age.

 Reasons and prerequisites for the development of financial technologies in the banking sector